-This paper is taught during Michaelmas Term and covers literature written in English between 1830 and 1910.
-We'll be studying a range of literary forms - including poetry, fiction, autobiography, and the essay - and the reading list for the course is fairly extensive, so it is crucial that you do as much of the primary reading as possible before you arrive at Teddy Hall in October.
-Some Victorian novels in particular are very long - Henry James famously dubbed them 'large loose baggy monsters' - and there is simply too much else to do in the eight weeks of Michaelmas to leave this amount of reading until term has begun.
+This paper is taught during Michaelmas term and covers literature - from both Britain and America - written between 1830 and 1910.
+Because this period encompasses both the Victorian novel and several long prose texts from the "American Renaissance" along with excellent poetry from both sides of the Atlantic, it is crucial that you do as much of this reading as possible before you arrive at Teddy Hall in October.
+There is simply too much else to do in eight weeks of term to leave this amount of reading until then.
+You can't read Moby-Dick in a week!